femgeekz/femgeekz.github.io/_posts/2017-08-04-advanced-cash-on-delivery-app-by-shopify.markdown

 - Advanced Cash On Delivery
 ---

-Shopify had earlier released an app called 'Advanced Cash On Delivery App' which is crafted for Indian merchants, where COD is widely used payment method.
+Shopify had earlier released an app called `Advanced Cash On Delivery App` which is crafted for Indian merchants, where COD is widely used payment method.
 The app is enriched with features like

 - set a price range for cash on delivery orders.